zeta-chain/node/docs/development/SIMULATION_TESTING.md

 ### Import Export simulation test
 The import export simulation test runs a full application simulation and exports the application state at the end of the run.
-This state is then then imported into a new simulation.
+This state is then imported into a new simulation.
 At the end of the run we compare the keys for the application state for both the simulations to make sure they are the same.
 ```bash